Dempleon/Dempleon/README.md

 - 👋 Hi, I’m @Dempleon
 - 👀 I’m interested in computer science and computer engineering
+- 🌱 I’m currently full stack development in University of Berkeley extension Bootcamp
-- 🌱 I’m currently learning django and tensorflow
+- 🌱 I'm also learning django and tensorflow with python on my free time
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me you can reach me at through linkedin:https://www.linkedin.com/in/daryl-empleo/